I didn’t set out to make a blooper reel when speaking at a well-respected conference.

-If you want to see a more polished version of the talk (different conference, no unexpected interruptions), you can try this one:
+If you want to see highlights from a more polished version of a similar talk (different event, no unexpected interruptions), try this one:

 In the last decade, I have had the privilege of speaking to executives, leaders, and teams throughout the U.S. and Canada, as well as in Mexico, Brazil, Europe, Russia, and the Asia Pacific region—live and via webinar/webcast.

 I’m always humbled when audience members say my keynotes are articulate, thought-provoking, and entertaining.
 That’s precisely what I aim for.

 As with all our keynotes (not just mine), there are three things you can count on:

 - You won’t “sit and get.”

 Contact me if you’ve got an upcoming event where I might be able to help.